 If you have worked at a corporate, you already know this is a crucial and periodic exercise.
 And mostly for business objectives and competitive research.
 It involves processes, SWOT tools, and personnel to go through a SWOT analysis cycle.

-As social media managers, you also need to do SWOT exercise.
+As social media managers, from time to time, you will be required to do SWOT analysis of the brand you’re working with.
 Some of you are already doing it, but may be under a different name.
 Let’s say, social media audit.
 This involves both qualitative and quantitative analysis.

 But how to approach it?